When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 These are dhows on Doha Bay.

-Above center: And the pond at Sheraton Park.
-The water level rises and falls every hour, so you can get stranded out there
+Above left: And the pond at Sheraton Park.
+The water level rises and falls every hour, so you can get

 Above left: Here's Souq Waqif, the historic and traditional marketplace in Doha.
 It's the most popular